peaBerberian/str-html/README.md

 document.body.appendChild(myElem);
 ```

-_NOTE: Dynamic template string expression's placements are properly checked by
+Dynamic template string expression's placements are properly checked by
 `str-html` and sanitized by relying on the browser's API, so security worries
-can be kept to a minimum - at least like with regular JSX and HTML API._
+can be kept to a minimum - at least like with regular JSX and HTML API.

 The goal of this library is to replace the need for a more complex UI solution
 like `React`/`vue.js` and so on, for simpler web projects where it would be